|

 named for Humboldt.
 On the moon, the Mare Humboldtianum (Humboldt's

 Sea) was named for Humboldt."
-Species named after him include
+Species named for him include

 plants.
 And from Wikipedia: "The childhood of Alexander von Humboldt